-environmental protection are three basic elements for achieving sustainable development.
-Trade policies can labour standards, social cohesion and the environment.
+Supporting economic growth, social development and labour standards (freedom of association and right to environmental protection are three basic elements for achieving sustainable development.
+Trade policies can have wide-ranging effects on an economy, employment, and occupation) and of all the ratified ILO Conventions labour standards, social cohesion and the environment.
 It is the EU's objective, therefore, to ensure that its trade policy supports sustainable development within Conventions. the EU, in its partner countries and globally.